Jeraldy/JeddyJs/README.md

     ├── public
         └── index.html
 ```
-- Here are the contents we have in this file.
+- Below is what we have in this file.
 ```html
 <html lang="en">
 <!--Some content has been suppressed for brevity-->